SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_oledw_ssd1306/README.md

 This project shows the driver implementation of a SPI OLED using the SSD1306 IC with Silicon Labs Platform.

+MikroE OLED W Click is based on the MI9639BO-W OLED module which has a size of 19.3x7.8 mm and resolution of 96x39 pixels.
+This white light monochrome, passive matrix OLED display is from Multi-Inno Technology.
+The MI9639BO-W display features an SSD1306 device that is a 128x64 pixel, dot-matrix OLED/PLED segment/common driver with a controller.
+It can be used for applications where bright and crisp white text or icons are needed.

 ## Required Hardware ##

 - [**BGM220-EK4314A** BGM220 Bluetooth Module Explorer Kit (BRD4314A BGM220 Explorer Kit Board)](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit)